naomijub/findCheapestPrice/README.md

 - outdated is to check if libs are outdated

 ## Phoenix
 The usage of Phoenix is due to the elixir community standart.
 I prefer to work with webserver that implement interceptor concept, like Clojure's Pedestal and Java Spark, this is due to their  ability to evolve by writing new interceptor or by changing the service configs.
 I have removed most of the files that are useless for an API, like views.
 There is a healthcheck for stabilizing purpose.
+Due to the usage of scope and routing pattern, the path is `/findCheapestOffer/?origin=<IATA>&destination=<IATA>&departureDate=<DATE>`

 ## HTTP Client
 Well, I had in mind to use `HTTPoison`, but by some typo during search of the mix deps info I started using `HTTPotion`, which was pretty good for this low demand service.